zeek/zeek-docs/doc/scripts/base/frameworks/broker/main.zeek.rst

 :zeek:id:`Broker::forward`: :zeek:type:`function`                       Register a topic prefix subscription for events that should only be
                                                                         forwarded to any subscribing peers and not raise any event handlers on the receiving/forwarding node.
-:zeek:id:`Broker::listen`: :zeek:type:`function`                        Listen for remote connections.
+:zeek:id:`Broker::listen`: :zeek:type:`function`                        Listen for remote connections using the native Broker protocol.
+:zeek:id:`Broker::listen_websocket`: :zeek:type:`function`              Listen for remote connections using WebSocket.
 :zeek:id:`Broker::log_topic`: :zeek:type:`function` :zeek:attr:`&redef` A function that will be called for each log entry to determine what
                                                                         broker topic string will be used for sending it to peers.
 :zeek:id:`Broker::node_id`: :zeek:type:`function`                       Get a unique identifier for the local broker endpoint.